Airlines reported 1000 tech snags in 2017, half of them by Air India: Govt

+Domestic carriers reported a total of 1,000 technical snags in 2017 with the Air India accounting for more than half of the glitches.

-Domestic carriers reported a total of 1,000 technical snags in 2017 with the Air India accounting for more than half of the glitches, according to data shared by the government in Parliament.
+Domestic carriers reported a total of 1,000 technical snags in 2017 with the Air India accounting for more than half of the glitches, according to data shared by the government in Parliament on Thursday.

 The divestment-bound national carrier witnessed 581 technical glitches across its fleet of Airbuse and Boeing aircraft.